qdread/qdread.github.io/_pages/cv.md

 {% include base_path %}

 These are highlights from Quentin's CV.
-You can download a PDF of his full CV [here](https://qdread.github.io/files/qread_cv.pdf).
+You can download a PDF of his full CV [here](https://qdread.github.io/files/qread_cv.pdf), or a 2-page r&eacute;sum&eacute; [here](https://qdread.github.io/files/qread_2pageresume.pdf).

 Postdoctoral Research
 ======